mhaack/mqtt-433mhz-gateway-homie/README.md

 - BMP085 or BMP180 sensor breakout

 I got the RF modules form https://www.sparkfun.com, others will do as well.
-Additional I got some [Wemos Protoboards](https://www.wemos.cc/product/protoboard.html), an USB power supply with a very short cable and an [enclosure](https://www.amazon.de/gp/product/B00PZYMLJ4) to hold all together.
+Additional I got some [Wemos Protoboards](https://www.wemos.cc/product/protoboard.html), an USB power supply with a very short cable and an [enclosure](https://www.amazon.de/gp/product/B00PZYMLJ4) to keep all together.

 ### Building the circuit